Cian Byrne (footballer): Return from loan

 Upon his return to Bohs, he featured in 4 league games, as well as 2 FAI Cup games in the run up to the Cup Final which he was in contention to start following the suspension of Kacper Radkowski in the Semi-final.
 On 18 September 2023, Byrne played in the final of the 2022–23 Leinster Senior Cup, as his side defeated Usher Celtic 5–0 at Dalymount Park to win the trophy.
 On 12 November 2023, he played the full 90 minute in the 2023 FAI Cup Final, as his side were defeated 3–1 by St Patrick's Athletic in front of a record FAI Cup final crowd at the Aviva Stadium.
 On 23 February 2024, Byrne was struck by a flare thrown onto the pitch towards him by his own supporters in a game away to St Patrick's Athletic, with the flare burning a hole through his jersey and burning his arm, despite this, his manager Declan Devine refused to criticise the supporters, stating that he "will not slag my own fans".
 Despite Devine being sacked 2 games later, Byrne remained an important figure for new manager Alan Reynolds, featuring a total of 29 times in all competitions as the side avoided relegation on 19 October 2024 with a 2–0 win away to Sligo Rovers to secure 8th place.

 Galway United loan

 On 18 February 2025, Byrne signed for fellow League of Ireland Premier Division club Galway United on loan until the end of June.
 He made his debut on 21 February 2025, replacing Moses Dyer from the bench in the 71st minute of a 2–1 win over St Patrick's Athletic at Eamonn Deacy Park.
 On 12 April 2025, he scored the first senior goals of his career in a 2–1 win away to Sligo Rovers at The Showgrounds, the first being a volley from open play and the second a free kick.
 He scored 2 goals in 18 appearances before being recalled from his loan spell by Bohemians at the end of June.

+Return from Galway loan

+On 22 November 2025, Byrne signed a new two-year-contract with Bohs having impressed upon his return from his loan spell with Galway.